Empathetech-LLC/empathetech_flutter_ui/README.md

 EFUI is a library/package for fast, high quality UI development.

 "High quality" in this case ==
+ - fully responsive
  - user accessible
  - user customizable
- - dynamic design to match different OS types
+ - dynamically styled to match OS convention

 ## Table of Contents